 Each of these types of consulting can benefit from the use of data in different ways.
-For example, strategy consultants can use data to help companies identify opportunities and problems that they would otherwise be unaware of.
-Process and operations consultants can use data to help companies improve their efficiency and achieve greater success with their projects.
-And IT consultants can use data to help companies optimize their IT systems, IT costs, and to improve their overall performance.
+For example, strategy consultants can use data to help companies identify opportunities and problems they might not otherwise notice.
+Process and operations consultants can use data to help companies improve efficiency and achieve greater success on their projects.
+And IT consultants can use data to help companies optimize their IT systems and IT costs and improve their overall performance.

 Benefits of Data-Driven Consulting